trafiklab/trafiklab.se/content/headless/stip-data-availability.md

 The following table shows which operators are covered by this dataset.

 {{% success %}}
-**New!** Realtime and vehicle position data is available for Länstrafiken Örebro starting 3rd April 2023.
+**New!** Realtime and vehicle position data is available for Jönköpings Länstrafik starting June 3rd 2024.
 {{% /success %}}

 | Operator                                       |    Abbreviation    | Static data | Real-time data | Vehicle positions | Occupancy data |